biomchen/redistricting-sentiment/README.md

 Parameter | Description
 ----|----
-`coordinates` | the GPS coordinates of the schools `percentage` | the percentage of the positive, negative, and neural feedbacks from parents for visualizing the pie chart `option` | proposed option A and option B
+`coordinates` | the GPS coordinates of the schools `score` | the sentiment score that can be represented as  percentage of the positive, negative, and neural feedbacks from parents for visualizing the pie chart
+`option` | proposed option A and option B
 `location` | centeral location of the map
 `polygon` | the coordiantes of school districts by elementary, middle, and high